Grounded Reason

 fuboTV

 FuboTV offers over 90 channels, including ESPN and ESPN2, in their Pro Plan for $74.99.
 You can add ESPNU, ACC Network, and SEC Network through their “FuboTV Extra” plan for an additional $7.99 per month.
 The FuboTV app is available on major platforms, including Apple TV, AndroidTV, Roku, and Amazon FireTV.
-You can sign up for fuboTV or check out our review of FuboTV for more details.
+You can sign up for fuboTV with this 1-week free trial or check out our review of FuboTV for more details.
 Going this route will require you to get a separate subscription to ESPN+.

 Vidgo